 - Dipping Sauce: You can’t have egg rolls without a dipping sauce!
 I personally opt for Homemade Sweet Chili Sauce, but sweet and sour sauce or hot mustard are both great options.

 How to Make Crispy Baked Egg Rolls

-Start by placing your egg roll wrapper in front of you in shape of diamond.
+- Start by placing your egg roll wrapper in front of you in the shape of a diamond.
 Add 1/4 cup vegetable mixture on egg roll wrapper.

-Fold in bottom, and then two side triangles–to make it look like an envelope.
+- Fold in the bottom, and then two side triangles–to make it look like an envelope.

 The answer is simple–bake as directed and then freeze for future use.

-- Place in freezer bag or freezer safe container and freeze for up to 3 months.
+- Remove egg rolls from the cookie sheet and place it into a freezer bag or freezer-safe container and freeze for up to 3 months.

 - 1 teaspoon freshly grated ginger

 - 1 tablespoon rice wine vinegar